DennisHeimbigner/netcdf-c/docs/nczarr.md

 the client may need to add specific mode flags to avoid inferencing.

+Obviously, when creating a file, inferencing is not possible so the mode flags must be set specifically.
-Typically one will specify three mode flags: one to indicate what format to use and one to specify the way the dataset is to be stored, and one to specifiy the Zarr format version.
+In the most general case, one will specify three mode flags: one to indicate what format to use, one to specify the way the dataset is to be stored, and one to specifiy the Zarr format version.
 For example, a common one is "mode=zarr,file,v2"
 If not specified, the version will be the default specified when the netcdf-c library was built.

-Obviously, when creating a file, inferencing is not possible so the mode flags must be set specifically.
-This means that both the storage medium and the exact storage format must be specified.
-Using _mode=nczarr_ causes the URL to be interpreted as a reference to a dataset that is stored in NCZarr format.
-The _zarr_ mode tells the library to use NCZarr, but to restrict its operation to operate on pure Zarr the _v2_ mode specifies Version 2 and _v3_mode specifies Version 3.
-If the version is not specified, it will default to the value specified when the netcdf-c library was built.

-The modes _s3_, _file_, and _zip_ tell the library what storage medium driver to use.
-* The _s3_ driver stores data using Amazon S3 or some equivalent.
-* The _file_ driver stores data in a directory tree.
-* The _zip_ driver stores data in a local zip file.

 As an aside, it should be the case that zipping a _file_ format directory tree will produce a file readable by the